Art Auctions in Ontario, Toronto & Canada - Online Live Art Auctions Guide

 Inuit Art: Sculpture and Graphics

 Canadian Inuit artists are breaking records at auction houses around the country.
-Their pieces are at once both very modern and drawing on centuries of tradition.
+Their pieces are at once both very modern and draw on centuries of tradition.
 From soapstone carvings to vibrant prints, the Inuit graphics market is a treasure trove for collectors.

 Notable Artists and Works

-- Lucy Qinnuayuak and Janet Kigusiuq - Masters of traditional techniques
+- Lucy Qinnuayuak and Janet Kigusiuq - masters of traditional techniques

 Market Values and Estimates